 The beaches along East Bremerton tend to be coarse and depleted of sediment on the southern end of the shoreline as observed at sites EB_01 through EB_04 (Figure 3 and Appendix A, Figures A-1 through A-4).
 The beach elevations at these sites have gradually decreased since 2005 and experience small seasonal fluctuations of +/- 0.25 to +/- 0.5 ft (Golder 2013).
-Monitoring of beaches along East Bremerton in 2020 showed similar patterns at these sites.
-The most notable change occurred at EB_04 where the beach eroded 0.5 ft from May to October 2020 and is at a new minimum since 2005 (previous lows occurred in 2007 and 2019).
-Elevation changes at EB_01 to EB_03 were less than 0.25 feet.
+Monitoring of beaches along East Bremerton in 2021 showed similar patterns at these sites, with a majority of the sites decreasing in beach elevation year-to-year.
+Three of the four sites along East Bremerton were lower in October 2021 compared to 2020, only EB_02 increased in elevation (by approximately 0.25 ft).
+All elevation changes at EB_01 to EB_04 were less than 0.25 feet.

 Figure 3.
-Time series of relative beach elevation from 2005 through 2020 at beach photo survey sites EB_01 to EB_04.
+Time series of relative beach elevation from 2005 through 2021 at beach photo survey sites EB_01 to EB_04.
 Blue indicates accretion relative to the 2005 starting point and red indicates erosion relative to the 2005 starting point.

 East Bremerton sites EB_05 through EB_16 (Appendix A, Figures A-5 through A-16) are mixed sand and gravel beaches that exhibit seasonal fluctuations from 0 to 1.0 ft.
-Beach photo observations at sites EB_05 through EB_13 show small changes in beach elevation (less than 0.75 ft) between October 2019 and October 2020.
-The largest change occurred at EB_08 which increased 0.75 ft between October 2019 and October 2020 and EB_09 which decreased by 0.75 ft during the same interval.
-A summary of the year-to-year elevation change at the beach bulkhead interface (October 2019 to October 2020) is provided for each observation site below:
+Beach photo observations at sites EB_05 through EB_13 show changes in beach elevation of less than 0.75 ft between October 2020 and October 2021.
+The largest change occurred at EB_15 which decreased 0.75 ft.
+A summary of the year-to-year elevation change at the beach bulkhead interface (October 2020 to October 2021) is provided for each observation site below:

-- EB_06: no change
+- EB_06: 0.25 ft decrease

-- EB_07: 0.25 ft increase
+- EB_07: no change

-- EB_08: 0.75 ft increase
+- EB_08: 0.50 ft decrease

-- EB_09: 0.75 ft decrease
+- EB_09: 0.25 ft increase

-- EB_12: 0.5 ft increase
+- EB_12: 0.25 ft decrease

-- EB_13: 0.5 ft decrease
+- EB_13: 0.25 ft decrease

 - EB_14: 0.5 ft decrease

-- EB_15: 0.25 ft increase
+- EB_15: 0.75 ft decrease - EB_16: no change

-- EB_16: 0.5 ft increase

-The map of laser scanning survey differences for one-year intervals from 2013 to 2020 (Figure 4) shows that beach mostly decreased in elevation (red) or remained stable (white) from 2019 to 2020.
-There are a few small areas of increases in elevation (blue).
+The map of laser scanning survey differences for one-year intervals from 2013 to 2021 (Figure 4) shows that the beach experienced minimal net change (15 cubic yards [CY]) from 2020 to 2021, with small waves of sediment moving obliquely to the shoreline (illustrated by the pattern of elevation increase (red) and decrease (blue) across the scanned area.
 The areas of the greatest decrease in elevation up to 1 ft (dark red) occurred on the upper beach near the toe of structures.
-The map of laser scanning survey differences for the summer interval at East Bremerton (Figure 5) shows that the beach elevation was mostly stable with negligible change.
-There are a few areas of elevation decreases on the middle to lower beach and elevation increases on the upper beach, most changes less than +/- 0.5 ft of change.
+The map of laser scanning survey differences for the summer interval at East Bremerton (Figure 5) shows a similar pattern as the annual difference map, but with less pronounced waves (less than 0.5 ft of elevation change) of sediment.
+The summer interval also shows more accretion of sediment on the upper beach in comparison to the annual interval when mostly erosion occurred on the upper beach.
+The net change in sediment over the summer interval was a decrease of 46 CY.

 All beaches which are measured within the study area along the Bremerton to Seattle ferry route fluctuate on the order of +/- 0.5 feet annually or interannually (Golder 2013b).
 Most beaches within the study area exhibit seasonal variation where the elevations are the lowest in the spring after winter storm events and highest in the fall after recovering through the summer.
+In 2021, the beaches along East Bremerton followed this pattern, with 10 of 13 monitoring sites decreasing in elevation through the winter and 9 of 13 increasing in elevation through the summer.